A Winery in Winter

 In the old days, 20 or 30 years ago, vineyard crews would start pruning the day after Thanksgiving.
 In that way, one worker could prune an entire vineyard over the course of the winter.
 But with the onset of eutypa, it became necessary to wait until the vines were emerging from winter dormancy when the pruning wounds would heal much more quickly.

-In the cellar we’ll be racking the reds wines, which means we’ll move them from one barrel to another as a means of gently ridding the wine of sediment.
+In the cellar we’ll be racking the 2014 reds, which means we’ll move them from one barrel to another as a means of gently ridding the wine of sediment.

 Elias gets to the bottling line two hours before it’s started up so that he can personally steam clean every fitting and hose that will come in contact with the wine.
 He calls the bottling, “second crush,” because it’s so critical to the outcome and quality of the wine.